crcn/mesh.js/README.md

 - Decoupled.
 Crudlet allows you to decouple any store (even your own API) from your front-end / backend application.
 - Vendor lock-in.
 Using Crudlet means that you're not locked into any particular data store, e.g:  easily swap between realtime services like firebase, socket.io, parse, etc.
 - Interoperable.
+Use Crudlet with just about any library, or framework.
+- Isomorphic.
 Easily use your application code on multiple platforms (client & server-side).
 Just swap out the database adapter.
 - Testable.
 Crudlet makes it super easy to stub-out any data store for testing purposes.
 Super useful especially for server-side apps (e.g: stubbing-out mongodb).
 - Extensible.
 Easily add offline-mode & peer-to-peer (realtime) with just a few lines of code.
 - Mashable.
 Mix & match data-stores to add additional functionality to your application.